-Despite the engine being able to translate, rotate and scale models at runtime based on some configuration files we now do it at asset build time and ship them already translated, rotated and scaled so third-party tools like level editors can render them correctly too.
-A bug was found on engine side regarding to zOffset (vertical translation) so the models were fixed to be displayed correctly once the bug is fixed.
+Despite the engine being able to translate, rotate and scale models at runtime based on some configuration files we now do it at asset build and ship them already translated, rotated and scaled so third-party tools like level editors can render them correctly too.
+A bug was found on engine side regarding to zOffset (vertical translation), so the models were fixed to be displayed correctly once the bug is fixed.

 Some work started on the dark side of the sound.
 Obani contributed some of them (jetpack sound, buildable prebuild sound), and some were picked-up on free open assets repositories like opengameart from various authors when they sounded close enough to what we already had (chaingun shooting, battlesuit clang step…).
-After a license check-up some Tremulous sounds that were verified as safe were imported back.
+After a license check-up, some Tremulous sounds that were verified as safe were imported back.

-We now ship a resource package named res-legacy to provide things inherited by Tremulous that have to be replaced or moved to other repositories when they are verified to be safe and free.
+We now ship a resource package named res-legacy to ship things inherited by Tremulous that have to be replaced or moved to other repositories when they are verified to be safe and free.
 This package shipping placeholders is meant to be ditched entirely one day so please don’t put this package in the dependency list of your own packages.

-On the Chasm map some work was done to prevent granger to build some eggs at the edge of space or within chasm and some snowflakes particle systems were added in a place where they were missing.
+On the Chasm map some work was done to prevent granger to build some eggs at the edge of space or within chasm and some snowflakes particle systems were added in some place where they were missing.
 Chasm also seen hint optimizations.

 Maps like Parpax, Station15, Spacetracks and Chasm got some caulking work done, sometime reducing the lightmap size by 1/4 for the two laters.
-Thunder got some missing textures fixed along a huge deduplication effort: this map predates most of texture set but now relies on them.
+Thunder got some missing textures fixed along a huge deduplication effort, this map predates most of texture set but now relies on them.